 When the Braves wanted to cut his $50,000 salary by 20 percent in 1975, he refused to sign a contract.
 Though other players were testing the reserve clause that year—pitchers Dave McNally and Andy Messersmith were part of the case that brought an end to the clause and the start of free agency—Gentry was not concerned with history but rather about the size of the cut.
 “I would feel belittled,” he said in spring camp with the Braves.
 “It’s not my intent to test the reserve clause…it’s just that I’ve always told myself that I wouldn’t sign for the kind of pay cut they wanted me to take.”

 The Braves released Gentry in May after seven appearances.
 He blew a lead in Cincinnati and then picked up his final career win when the Braves rallied.
-The Giants—the team he’d had his best outing against in April—pounded him for five runs in the ninth inning of his final major league game on May 6.
+The Giants—the team he’d had his best outing against in April—pounded him for three runs in the ninth inning of his final major league game on May 6.
 Gentry had a career mark of 46-49 and a solid 3.56 ERA in 157 career games when he was released by Atlanta.

 As it turned out, Gentry’s performance in the World Series was his greatest accomplishment as a major league player.
 Even though he never lived up to his promise as a top prospect or as the next great Mets ace, fans still missed him when he was traded.
 Jack Lang wrote, “It was a blow to many New Yorkers to lose Gentry, who had been the surprise pitcher of 1969, as Seaver had been in 1967 and Koosman had been in 1968.”
 The Mets, in fact, tried to get Gentry back.
 He signed with the Mets a few weeks after he was released by Atlanta, although he did not keep in shape during the interval.
 Upon Mets pitching coach Rube Walker’s advice, Gentry went down to Class AA Jackson to try to show that he could still pitch.
 Despite a triumvirate of Seaver, Koosman, and Jon Matlack, the ’75 Mets were remarkably thin at the back end of the rotation, so the 28-year-old Gentry had a real chance of making it back to Shea.
 He tore the flexor muscle in his right elbow after three pitches in Jackson, went home to his wife and two children in Phoenix, and as he told Cohen in A Magic Summer, “started learning the real estate business from the bottom up.”